v-wei40680/mcp-linker/README.md

 ## News

+- 2025-05-22: You can add your servers for other people, server list sort by more choice
 - 2025-05-19: server list sort by github stars
-- 2025-05-16: online MCP servers store preview
+- 2025-05-16: online MCP servers store preview, more than 600 serveres, will add more.
 - 2025-05-08: Support adding custom server

 ---